sanzaru/SimpleToast/README.md

 ## Usage:

-There are different ways of attaching a toast notification to your view.
-The usage is very similar to well know SwiftUI view modifiers (e.g. alert or sheet).
-If you are familiar with these, using SimpleToast should be quiet easy.
+There are different ways to attach a toast notification to your views.
+The usage is similar to well-known SwiftUI view modifiers (e.g., alert or sheet).
+If you are familiar with these, using SimpleToast will be very straightforward.

-> **Note:** The toast always appears at the edges to the view it is attached to.
-Make sure the view has enough space to render the toast.
-Preferably the toast should be attached to the most outer view or the navigation view, if available.
+> **Note:** The toast always appears at the edges of the view it is attached to.
+Ensure the view has enough space to render the toast properly.
+Preferably, the toast should be attached to the outermost view or the navigation view, if available.

 ### Attach via boolean
 You can attach the toast to a view and show it via binding to a boolean: